Email Templates

 - See the available variables for each template, so they know what they can reference

-- Edit the content, replacing your default with their own customized version
+- Edit the body content, replacing your default with their own customized version

-- Reset back to the default at any time
+- Reset the subject and/or content back to the default at any time

-The override is per-template and stored in the Panel's database, so it persists across restarts and is shared across panel instances.
-Resetting deletes the database row, falling back to your default_content immediately.
+Overrides are per-template and stored in the Panel's database, so they persist across restarts and are shared across panel instances.
+Resetting deletes the database row for that field, falling back to your default_subject / default_content immediately.

 Where to Go From Here

-Most extensions only need add_template and the standard send pattern - the rest of this is for less common cases.
-If you're shipping a feature that sends email, register a template, write your default HTML in English, and use it.
+Most extensions only need add_template and send_template - the rest of this is for less common cases.
+If you're shipping a feature that sends email, register a template, write your default HTML and subject in English, and use it.
 The override flow happens for free.

 A few things this page didn't cover that you might want to look into separately: